ArunaUsitha/form-validator/README.md

     </form>

-  for the input field that you want to validate add the class ##'validate' then add the types you want to validate Ex: password,required,length as comma seperated data attributes
+  for the input field that you want to validate add the class **validate**. then add the types you want to validate

+  Ex: password,required,length

+  as comma seperated **data attributes**

-  data-validate = 'required,length=10,password,email'
+  **Ex : data-validate = 'required,length=10,password,email'**

-  then call the method using the form id
+  then call the method using the form ID

-    validator({formID: '#DummyForm', animate: false})
+   validator({formID:formID, animate: true, debugMode: false})

   and the script shoud be included on the bottom of the page